Testosterone Replacement Therapy (TRT) Linked to Cardiac Risks

 What is a Pulmonary Embolism?

 A pulmonary embolism refers to a blockage in 1 or more arteries of the lungs.
-In most cases, pulmonary embolisms occur when blood clots migrate to the lungs from another area of the body.
+In most cases, pulmonary embolisms occur when blood clots travel to the lungs from another part of the body.
 A common situation is where a clot in the leg, called a deep vein thrombosis, becomes trapped in the lung, which results in a pulmonary embolism.

 Symptoms of Pulmonary Embolism

-Signs and symptoms of an AndroGel pulmonary embolism may include:
+Signs and symptoms of a pulmonary embolism may include:

 - Sudden shortness of breath